zaynebmellouli/GrooveGalaxy/REPORT.md

 The client will indicate in the request from which percentage he wants the music.
 Encrypting the message with the symetrc key ($K_c$) and a MAC to check for integrity, authenticity and freshness.

-NOT YET DETERMINED
 From server to client: ${K_f(hash(P_n), nonce + 3), K_f(P_n)}$
-The server will stream a block of bytes of the music from the percentage requested by the client, encrypted by the the family key.
-We add to this stream message a MAC for integrity, authenticity and freshness.
-NOT YET DETERMINED
+The server sents segments of an encrypted audio files (with the the family key), each followed by its corresponding MAC for verification.
+This approach ensures the secure transmission of the audio data, allowing for streaming playback starting from a specified percentage of the file, while also maintaining the integrity and authenticity of each data segment through the use of MACs.

 ![](img/Structure.jpeg)